Adult (Onsite) Programs

 Many adults from Latin America now living in the United States began working at a very young age in their home countries.
 Unable to complete their basic education, they arrive with limited literacy in Spanish or in their indigenous language.
 Research shows that literacy in one’s primary language significantly improves the ability to acquire and master another language.
 Downtown Languages places great value on the development and preservation of our students’ primary language skills.
 We offer a holistic program that addresses the unique needs of these learners and gives them a pathway to further their education.
 Our literacy classes are taught by caring and patient professional language educators.
 Students improve their skills and gain the confidence they need to reach their personal, academic, and career goals.
-Classes are FREE! and include the following:
+Classes include the following:

 - Adult Basic Education in Spanish / Primaria y secundaria en español This course is designed for native Spanish speakers who have little or no primary education, and for those you have completed their secundaria (middle school) but have been out of school for at least 5 years or more.
 Students develop reading, writing, basic math, and other fundamental learning skills in a supportive, engaging environment.
 Students quickly gain confidence and improve their skills sufficient to enter a program to earn their primary and secondary diplomas.

 - Plaza Comunitaria Downtown Languages is the official Lane County site for the Plaza Comunitaria, an extension of the Mexican public education system that offers students the opportunity to obtain their official primary or secondary diploma through Internet-based study modules.
 Although the Plaza is set up as an independent-study program, Downtown Languages provides instructors to mentor students as they work their way through the program.
 Students develop traditional and computer literacy as they work at their own pace in Spanish to earn their Mexican diplomas.
 Students who earn a secondary diploma through the Plaza are well prepared to begin a GED program.
 However, if the main barrier to beginning a GED program is language, students should enroll in an English class.